 M E 397.
-Current Studies in Engineering.
+Topics in Current Engineering Studies.

 The equivalent of three class hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing and consent of the graduate adviser.

 Topic 8: Energy and the Environment.
 Additional prerequisite: Consent of instructor.